pingcap/docs/tidb-cloud/monitor-tidb-cluster.md

 > **Note:**
 >
-> Some of these metrics might be available only in Dedicated Tier clusters.
+> Some of these metrics might be available only for Dedicated Tier clusters.

 To view metrics on the cluster overview page, take the following steps: